 Cirrhosis is a condition where the liver no longer functions properly because of scarring caused by long-term damage.
-Studies show that a cannabinoid found in marijuana can help combat the progression of cirrhosis.
+Studies show that cannabinoids from cannabis that interact with a particular cannabinoid receptor may help combat the progression of cirrhosis.

 Overview of Cirrhosis